samueldbarton/DraftsAppendNoteObsidian/README.md

 - Fill in the `vault` Template Tag with your vault name, e.g., `Personal`.
 - Do the same with the relative path of the note for the `NoteToAppend` Template Tag.
 This should be the relative path to the file in your vault.
 In my case, I use notes in my Anki folder, so appending to the `English` note would be done as such: `Anki/English`.

 Drafts handles all of the URL encoding for the vault name, file path, and draft contents.
-For doing the same thing to multiple notes, simply duplicate and specify the desired file paths.
+For doing the same thing to multiple notes, simply duplicate the action and specify the desired file path in each one.
+I do this and have separate actions for separate notes in order to avoid having to navigate menus within actions.